PADDOCK WOOD CEMETERY & GARDEN OF REMEMBRANCE

 One rule which applies to all graves is that it is only the owner of the Grant of Right who may request erecting, engraving, modification and removal of any memorial etc.

-Fees for 2020 can be found HERE
+Fees from 1st April 2023 can be found HERE

-Cemetery Rules can be found HERE
+Cemetery Rules for Families can be found HERE

 Notes for Funeral Directors can be found HERE